Create an extension with basic operators

 return (output1, output2)

-Once built, the operator will look like shown in the image below.
+Once build, the operator will look like shown in the image below.

 Apart from having multiple outputs, the operator can also provide list of outputs as a collection.
-In the next step, we will create a function that creates a collection of outputs.
+In the next step, we will create a function that creates a collection of output.

 Output Collection